 Zoho has launched a Small Business Emergency Subscription Assistance Program that will let up to 20,000 qualified paying customers worldwide with 25 employees or less use all of the cloud-based productivity software they run today free of charge for up to three months.

-REMOTE SECURITY SOLUTIONS
+REMOTE SECURITY AND BACKUP SOLUTIONS

 BlackBerry is offering free licenses for 60 days to BlackBerry Protect, an endpoint security solution, as well as SecuSUITE and SecuSUITE for Government, its secure messaging and phone call systems.